 But what about when you are the person responsible for keeping up that momentum?
 “I don’t see it as pressure,” says Rob Cookson, head of real estate at Facebook.
 “I don’t think, as an industry, the tech sector feels that way.
 But obviously we do feel the need to listen to demand and remain at the cutting edge in terms of what others are doing.
 So there is pressure.
 But it is around being in tune with what our people want.”

 Sounds straightforward enough.
 But we are talking about a $30bn company here.
 One with nearly 21,000 employees working out of 49 offices covering more than 2m sq ft across the globe.
-And, bar the Menlo Park HQ campus in Silicon Valley, Cookson is the man responsible for the lot.
+And, bar the Menlo Park HQ campus in Silicon Valley, Cookson is the man responsible for the whole lot.
 That and managing the upcoming pipeline as the social media giant continues to grow and expand across the world.
-In the UK alone, the company’s workforce is set to double to 1,500 once it moves into its new 227,000 sq ft Rathbone Square HQ in Fitzrovia, W1, in December.
+In the UK alone, the company’s workforce is set to double to 1,500 following its move to its new 227,000 sq ft Rathbone Square HQ in Fitzrovia, W1, last December.
+In more recent news, it is also set to sign a further deal for a new British HQ at King’s Cross.
+The additional space, expected to cover 700,000 sq ft over four buildings, would triple the size of its footprint in the capital.

 Developing without developers